James Kilby: Naval career

 His shore tours include the Naval Postgraduate School; two tours in the Chief of Naval Operations' Surface Warfare Directorate, N96; Navy Personnel Command's Surface Warfare Division, PERS-41; and the Aegis BMD Program Office in the Missile Defense Agency.

 Kilby's flag assignments include Commander, Naval Surface and Mine Warfighting Development Center; Commander, Carrier Strike Group 1; director of Warfare Integration, N9I; Deputy Chief of Naval Operations for Warfighting Requirements and Capabilities, N9; Deputy Commander, U.S. Fleet Forces Command; and Commander, Task Force Eight Zero.

 In July 2021, he was nominated to succeed David Kriete as deputy commander of the United States Fleet Forces Command.
 In July 2023, he was nominated for promotion to admiral and assignment as Vice Chief of Naval Operations.
+Kilby assumed the duties of vice chief of naval operations on January 5, 2024.

+Acting chief of naval operations

-Kilby assumed the duties of Vice Chief of Naval Operations on January 5, 2024.
-He became the acting Chief of Naval Operations on February 21, 2025, when President Donald Trump removed Admiral Lisa Franchetti from that post.
+He became the acting chief of naval operations on February 21, 2025, when President Donald Trump removed Admiral Lisa Franchetti from that post.
 Kilby has said that he will work towards achieving the goal of his predecessor to get 80% of the Navy's ships to be ready for a combat deployment at any moment.

-In April 2025 he attended the Sea-Air-Space exposition hosted by the Navy League of the United States, where he met with the chief of staff of the Spanish Navy, in his capacity as the acting Chief of Naval Operations.
+In April 2025 he attended the Sea-Air-Space exposition hosted by the Navy League of the United States, where he met with the chief of staff of the Spanish Navy, in his capacity as the acting chief of naval operations.
 At the exposition he also said that the Navy will work on developing a more cost-efficient way of countering drones, after its experience during the Red Sea crisis.
-In May 2025, Kilby's tenure as acting Chief of Naval Operations became the longest time that the Navy did not have a leader confirmed by the Senate.
-He remained in office until 25 August 2025, when Daryl Caudle was sworn in.
+In May 2025, Kilby's tenure as acting chief of naval operations became the longest time that the Navy went without a leader confirmed by the Senate.
+He remained as the acting chief until August 25, 2025, when Daryl Caudle was sworn in following his confirmation.